hoangduytran/blender-manual/manual/render/eevee/render_settings/motion_blur.rst

       When using multiple time steps, the render sample count is rounded up to the next multiple of steps to ensure even distribution of samples across steps.

-   Eevee splits the render into multiple time steps and accumulates the result which is known as Accumulation Motion Blur.
+   EEVEE splits the render into multiple time steps and accumulates the result which is known as Accumulation Motion Blur.
    This technique is precise but requires many steps for clean gradients.
    This is used in combination with the post-process blur to handle the inter-step gaps.